 In 2019, House Substitute for SB 25 included a budget proviso legislatively mandating DCF to convene two working groups to study the impact of SB 367 on "crossover" youth.
 Youth involved in both the child welfare and juvenile justice systems are referred to as "crossover" youth.
 The involvement of youth in each system might vary widely.
 The first working group, the Crossover Youth Services Working Group, met in fiscal year (FY) 2019 and identified themes, challenges and needed services.
 The second working group, the Crossover Youth Working Group met July 2019 to January 2020 to gather and study 16 specific data elements.
+Analysis, research support, workgroup facilitation and report preparation were provided by the talented staff at the Kansas Health Institute.

-The working group collected data only from FY 2019 and designed a retrospective, cross-sectional study to assess crossover youth and comparison group demographics and variables of interest.
+At that time, to learn more about attributes of youth served by both systems, the working group collected data from FY 2019.
+The case review design was a retrospective, cross-sectional study to assess crossover youth and comparison group demographics and variables of interest.
 Data sources included DCF, KDOC, KBI, KDADS, KDHE, and OJA.

-The group focused on the "in foster care" group, and DCF foster care contractors, KVC Kansas and Saint Francis Ministries identified 691 crossover youth to include in a case review for data elements.
+The workgroup focused on data for an "in foster care" group and DCF foster care case management contractors, KVC Kansas and Saint Francis Ministries identified 691 crossover youth to include in a case review for data elements.
 Crossover youth were identified at a single point in time, July 31, 2019, based upon behaviors and involvement that may have occurred years before.

-The crossover case review cohort was identified as youth age 10 and older in custody of the Secretary of DCF, who:
+The crossover case review cohort was identified as youth aged 10 and older in custody of the Secretary of DCF who:

-• Have had law enforcement calls for behaviors which could result in juvenile offender charges; or,

-- Have had law enforcement calls due to repeated runaway behaviors; or, - Were referred to foster care following juvenile justice system involvement; or, - Were referred as a result of parents' inability or unwillingness to manage the child's behaviors; or, - Are involved in the juvenile justice system through diversion or immediate intervention services or programs (IIP); or, - Have an open juvenile justice case.
+- Have had law enforcement calls for behaviors which could result in juvenile offender charges, or - Have had law enforcement calls due to repeated runaway behaviors, or - Were referred to foster care following juvenile justice system involvement, or - Were referred as a result of parents' inability or unwillingness to manage the child's behaviors, or - Are involved in the juvenile justice system through diversion or immediate intervention services or programs (IIP), or - Have an open juvenile justice case.